BE READY TO HAVE FUN!

 ATTIRE

 Consider the end product you want, discuss it with me before the session if you have questions.
-It is important to avoid having wrinkled clothing, stains, or other issues that you won’t want in the final images.
-Logos and visible brand names are best avoided.
-And most important is that you are comfortable during the photoshoot, because discomfort will show in the photos.
+It is important to avoid having wrinkled clothing, stains, older fabrics that look tattered, or other issues that you won’t want in the final images.
+Any problems with fabric show up and draw all of your attention in photographs.

 For young girls, consider having them wear shorts under their dresses over diapers or other undergarments.